|

 For speakers for your organization contact the office at 585.922.1847.

-BAKER’S BRIDGE HISTORICAL ASSOCIATION OF ALFRED
+BAKER’S BRIDGE HISTORICAL ASSOCIATION OF ALFRED STATION

 5971 Hamilton Hill Rd.